Endianness: Networking

 Many IETF RFCs use the term network order, meaning the order of transmission for bytes over the wire in network protocols.
 Among others, the historic defines the network order for protocols in the Internet protocol suite to be big-endian.

 However, not all protocols use big-endian byte order as the network order.
 The Server Message Block (SMB) protocol uses little-endian byte order.
 In CANopen, multi-byte parameters are always sent least significant byte first (little-endian).
 The same is true for Ethernet Powerlink.

 The Berkeley sockets API defines a set of functions to convert 16- and 32-bit integers to and from network byte order: the htons (host-to-network-short) and htonl (host-to-network-long) functions convert 16- and 32-bit values respectively from machine (host) to network order; the ntohs and ntohl functions convert from network to host order.
 These functions may be a no-op on a big-endian system.

-While the high-level network protocols usually consider the byte (mostly meant as octet) as their atomic unit, the lowest layers of a network stack may deal with ordering of bits within a byte.
-Bit ordering is sometimes referred to as little-endian or big-endian, but this not standard.
+While the high-level network protocols usually consider the byte (mostly meant as octet) as their atomic unit, the lowest layers of a network stack may deal with the ordering of bits within a byte.
+Bit ordering is sometimes referred to as little-endian or big-endian.
 Bit ordering does not need to be the same as byte ordering.
 For example, RS-232 transmits bits least significant first, I2C transmits bits most significant first, and SPI can be sent in either order.
 Ethernet transmits individual bits least significant first, but bytes are sent big-endian.